Video: Australia Story & Ricotta Hotcakes Recipe

 Throughout our stay, Tourism Australia connected us to what makes Australia so unique, the people.
 These local folks really are representative to the spirit, love and energy of what makes Australian food culture so amazing.
 One of the first special accommodations they set us up with was at Abbosford Country house in the Barossa Valley, South Austrlia.

-This ricotta pancake recipe is inspired by our incredible morning breakfasts during our stay in the Barossa Valley at Abbotsford Country House.
+This ricotta pancakes recipe is inspired by our incredible morning breakfasts during our stay in the Barossa Valley at Abbotsford Country House.
 Julian and Jane Maul left their busy corporate lives to pursue their dream of running a small country house and accommodations.
 They cooked for us in their kitchen, made morning coffee for us and took care of us like we were members of their own family.
 Their hospitality was one example of how warm, welcoming and nurturing the Australian people are.

 Here’s a video sharing the story of Abbotsford Country house and their love of the Barossa Valley, their home.